 Fully locally-funded definition: A project for which the funding is derived from the resources of the local Awarding Authority/Owner, including

-but not limited to federal and local funds, grants and donations (no state bond issue funds are involved).
+but not limited to federal and local funds, grants and donations (no state bond issue funds such as PSCA are involved).

 Fully locally-funded public university projects are administered by DCM's Plan Review Division and Project

 Inspection Division, and are not administered by DCM's Contract Administration Division.

 Plan Review Submittals, Pre-Construction Conferences, Inspections, and Fees